-Ideally, we would just transfer A to the GPU and create space for Anew at the beginning of the Jacobi Iteration, and then only transfer A back to the CPU at the end
+Ideally, we would just transfer A to the GPU at the beginning of the Jacobi Iteration, and then only transfer A back to the CPU at the end.
+As for Anew, it's only used within this region, so we don't need to copy any data back and forth, we only need to create space on the device for this array.